 - support planning and implementation.

-The project builds on the experience of German international cooperation in India, specifically related to eco-efficient sustainable industrial parks and climate change adaptation measures for the industry.
+The project built on the experience of German international cooperation in India, specifically related to eco-efficient sustainable industrial parks and climate change adaptation measures for the industry.
+The project was carried out by an international consortium led by adelphi, including INTEGRATION and Ifanos, and together with local experts.